 However, it may be concluded that there would be multiple mechanisms involved in the overall effect of massage, brought about through different types of mechanical manipulations of the soft tissues of the body as experienced in the clinical settings.

-Abhyanga involves the use of oily substances like oil and ghee which come under the category of unctuous substances referred to as ‘Sneha’.
+Abhyanga involves the use of oil and ghee which come under the category of unctuous substances referred to as ‘Sneha’.
 The word Sneha is derived from the Sanskrit root ‘snih’, which literally means that which causes affection.
 So, we can say that Sneha is an oily substance that has the capacity to ‘pamper’ the body.

 Slimy is opposite to the rough property of Vata.
 Sneha increases the body’s strength and maintains the structure at the molecular level due to this property.